stardustai/docs-api/src/en/tasks/send-task.md

 ---
 title: 'Send Tasks'
-description: 'This page will help you get started with send annotation tasks to a project.'
+description: 'This page will help you get started with send annotation tasks to a project.
+It should be noted that within a project, only one task can be created for the same data.'
 api:
   method: POST
   url: /task/send